Monday, January 29, 2018

 This idea of the vagina as being a mouth isn’t a new one, and this passage perfectly encapsulates the "vagina dentata" fears found in most cultures throughout the world.
 These myths expressed the threat that sexual intercourse posed for men who, although entering triumphantly, always leave diminished.
 In her book Sexual Personae, Camille Paglia wrote: "The toothed vagina is no sexist hallucination: every penis is made less in every vagina, just as mankind, male and female, is devoured by mother nature."
 The female vagina can even be seen as an abyss out of which all human life emerges from the powerful nowhere of our mothers bodies.

-Eric Berkowitz, in an article written for Alternet, had this to say about the inherent ambiguities that female sexuality has posed for men throughout millennia, “In primitive societies, men regarded women with the same dread they felt toward the natural world.
+In an article for Alternet about the inherent ambiguities that female sexuality has posed for men throughout millennia, Eric Berkowitz wrote, “In primitive societies, men regarded women with the same dread they felt toward the natural world.
 Early humankind was at perennial war with nature, the forces of which were lethal as well as incomprehensible.
 The core of the natural world was the female womb, from which newborn human life emerged in a gush of blood.”

 Sex brings us into contact with oblivion.
 Which brings us back to the idea of sex and death as being intimately intertwined.